CloudEngineHub/robomme_policy_learning/docs/docker_installation.md

 This guide sets up Docker and NVIDIA GPU support so you can build and run the MME-VLA image.

 ## 1) Install Docker Engine
-> Skip this if you already installed docker.
+> Skip this if you already installed Docker.

 Follow Docker’s official instructions for Ubuntu:
 - Docker Engine install guide: `https://docs.docker.com/engine/install/ubuntu/`